-UNIT I UNDERSTANDING ARCHITECTURE THROUGH BUILDING DRAWINGS 9 Understanding architecture as a physical, workable product through study of comprehensive set of drawings for any live building project, interpreting them and presenting their characteristics through seminars/ assignments.
+UNIT I UNDERSTANDING ARCHITECTURE THROUGH BUILDING DRAWINGS 9

+Understanding architecture as a physical, workable product through study of comprehensive set of drawings for any live building project, interpreting them and presenting their characteristics through seminars/ assignments.
 The drawings to be studied should include architectural working drawings from macro to micro scale- site plan, building plans, staircase details, kitchen and toilet detail of joinery, etc., structural drawings and service drawings to include electrical, plumbing, mechanical and HVAC details.

-UNIT II SCHEMATIC DESIGN INTEGRATING ARCHITECTURAL DESIGN WITH STRUCTURAL AND SERVICE CONSIDERATIONS
+UNIT II SCHEMATIC DESIGN INTEGRATING ARCHITECTURAL DESIGN WITH STRUCTURAL AND SERVICE CONSIDERATIONS and HVAC systems.

-Evolving a conceptual design project into schematic design, balancing different technical considerations.
-Considerations to include appropriate structural, plumbing, electrical, mechanical and HVAC systems.
 Working out schemes to decide and finalise on the best possible design that integrates everything together.
 Scale of the project could be small to medium and include any typology, involving a newly created, quick, simple design or an older design from previous academic years.